-The internal audit function will be subject to an independent quality review in 2023.
-The previous review was performed in 2016 and the function was found to generally conform to the International Standards for the Professional Practice of Internal Auditing with no material findings being noted.
+The internal audit function was subject to an independent quality review in 2023, and the function was found to generally conform to the International Standards for the Professional Practice of Internal Auditing, which is the highest rating awarded during such a review.
+The next independent review is set to take place in 2028.